-Making a Nebraska Healthcare Power of Attorney
+What is a Nebraska Medical Power of Attorney?

 The person giving control is known as the "principal," and the people or entities obtaining authority are called the "agents."
 Suitable for Nebraska residents, this Power of Attorney for health care can be used in Douglas County, Lancaster County, Sarpy County, and in all other counties in the state.
 All Nebraska Medical PoA forms from Rocket Lawyer can be completely customized to address your particular situation.
 As a result of this official legal document, your representative(s) can provide verification to medical institutions and other parties that they can make choices for you when you are not able.

 When to use a Nebraska Medical Power of Attorney:

 - You're concerned about your healthcare and want to legally ensure that someone you trust can take control.

 - You're facing a big surgery or shaky health.

 POWER OF ATTORNEY FOR HEALTH CARE